Recently a friend was passed over for something he’d auditioned for.

 • Make your own comedy shorts.
 Invite your friends to participate.
 You don’t need fancy equipment; you can shoot and edit it on your iPhone.
 (Modern Family filmed an episode entirely on iPhones, iPads and Macs.)

 • Read.
 There are so many awesome books, on improv and other topics.
 Some of our faves are:

-- Improvising Better by Liz Allen & Jimmy Carrane
+Improvising Better: A Guide for the Working Improviser by Liz Allen & Jimmy Carrane

 • Write.
 Write Morning Pages, short stories, tweets, sketches, web series, screenplays, or a blog.

 Above all, go easy on yourself.
 Hearing a “no” may feel like a dead end, but it’s really just a redirect.
 Remember the improv tenet of “go with,” and trust that it will lead you somewhere fun.
 Because maybe, to go back to Woody’s quote, God is chuckling because He knows how much cooler your future is than you could ever imagine.